 Gay clubs are successful because they maintain the privacy and anonymity of people who don’t want to come out publicly.
 If you see a famous actor, singer, athlete, or influencer having a good time at a gay bar, don’t rush to snap a pic to post to your socials.
 Give people their privacy, and they will return the favor.

 If the Pulse nightclub shooting taught the queer community anything, it is to be vigilant always.
 Even if you have never experienced anything of such magnitude, being vigilant can save your life or health.
 Not every reveler that throws a smile your way has your best interest at heart.

 Like any other bars, gay bars are full of people with ill intentions.
 The person drinking a beer next to you might be a predator waiting for you to get tipsy to lure you to your doom.
 You could be dancing with a rapist or sharing a table with a radicalized killer, so always try your best to read the room.

 Keep a keen eye on your drinks, and if you leave them unattended even for seconds, get a new one.
 If you suspect you have been dragged or something is amiss, get help from a bartender, bouncer, or someone you are confident works at the bar.

 If you have spent ages dreaming about your first gay bar experience, your expectations might be so high that the actual experience seems underwhelming.
 Manage your expectations by having an open mind, allowing you to have fun in whatever environment you are in.

 Gay bars provide safe places for queer people to meet, socialize, build a community, share ideas, and have a good time.
-While gay bars are amazing, they can be a tad intimidating, especially for someone that has never been to one before.
-Luckily with this simple guide, you can have a fun outing exploring your local gay nightlife.
+While gay bars are amazing, they can be a tad intimidating, especially for someone who has never been to one before.
+Luckily, with this simple guide, you can have a fun outing exploring your local gay nightlife.